mimminou/PDBASER/README.md

 # Requirements

-For Windows users, PDBaser has a GUI version, which is the one actively maintained as of now, an installer is provided in the releases section.
+For Windows users, PDBaser has a GUI version, which is the one actively maintained as of now.

 For Linux / MacOS users, PDBaser_GUI.py and it's dependencies will probably run, although i haven't tested myself, for this to work, this program requires Python 3.6.5 or newer, BioPython and Pygubu installed.